 Clinic for Small Animals.
 In this clinic, dogs and cats form the majority of patients.
 The students have close supervision of the cases; they compound and administer medicines and assist in the surgical operations.

 25. Small Animal Clinic.
-Six actual hours a week throughout the third and fourth years.
+Six actual hours a week.
 Daily, 2-3 p. m.
-Professor MILKS and Assistant Professor MUL-DOON.
+Professor MILKS and Dr. MULDOON.